OnePlus 6T specs

 Notable design changes from the OnePlus 6 include a much smaller, tear-drop notch (I love it) and, dun dun dun, no headphone jack.
 Is that the issue that many have turned it into?
 No. Obviously not.
 How is this still a thing?

-In 2018 you simply can't have one aspect of a phone dictating everything else and actively holding back other aspects, such as battery capacity.
+You simply can't have one aspect of a phone dictating everything else and actively holding back other aspects, such as battery capacity.

 As OnePlus co-founder Carl Pei said, "you've got to make decisions that optimize the user experience".
 Oh, and this was before Pei also dropped the narrative destroying bomb that 59 per cent of all OnePlus users already own wireless headphones and, for those who don't, the company was including a USB Type-C to headphone adaptor FOR FREE in the OnePlus 6T box.